 Susan Lawrie is a Teaching Fellow and is course leader for the Part-time Business Management, Graduate Certificate in Management Studies and Graduate Certificate in Project Management courses.

 During his tenure as Visiting Professor, Hugh will deliver sessions to accountancy and business management students which will give an insight into his working world.

-Shonagh Mackay is a Lecturer in the Department of Accounting and Finance.
+Shonagh Mackay is a Lecturer in Accounting and Finance.

-Morag Matson is Lecturer in the Department of Accounting and Finance and her teaching interests lie in Taxation and Financial Accounting.
+Morag Matson is Lecturer in Accounting and Finance and her teaching interests lie in Taxation and Financial Accounting.

-Brenda is Lecturer in the Department of Accounting and Finance.
+Brenda is a Lecturer in Accounting and Finance.

 Gillian is a lecturer in Accounting and Finance, and is head of year one for the CIMA BSC Accounting.
 Prior to joining the University, she worked in the oil service industry in both management and financial accounting roles.

-Lindsey Stewart is Lecturer in the Department of Accounting and Finance and teaches in the areas of accounting and finance on undergraduate programmes.
+Lindsey Stewart is Lecturer in Accounting and Finance and teaches in the areas of accounting and finance on undergraduate programmes.

-Nicola is a Lecturer in Accounting and Finance at Aberdeen Business School.
+Nicola is a Lecturer in Accounting and Finance at RGU.